for-all-dev/cookbook/book/00-index.md

 2. DafnyBench (Dafny) with `inspect-ai`.
 Quickest MVP with free agents and logging/dashboards
 3. DafnyBench no-framework.
 Dispell any suspicions about the complicated framework by feeling the purepython and anthropic SDK under your fingernails.
 4. FVAPPS (Lean) with `pydantic-ai`, more flexible than `inspect-ai`
+5. Compcert git history: the eval.
-5. From evals to RL envs.
+6. From evals to RL envs.
 How much SFT do you need to bootstrap, and how to get those tokens.
 Curricula design.
-6. Outlook.
-Please measure verification burden
+7. Outlook.
+Please measure verification burden.

 Chapters 2-4 will have code in the repo in the `./evals` subdir, maybe 5 as well.